rafaelcoelho1409/rafaelcoelho1409/README.md

 # About me
-I am Rafael, a Brazilian mathematics student who is passionated for Data Science and Artificial Intelligence.
+I am Rafael, a Brazilian Mathematics student who is passionated for Data Science and Artificial Intelligence.
 I also have a lot of interest in another tech areas as Cybersecurity and Robotics.
 Actually, I have knowledge and interest about developing new algorithms using Computer Vision, NLP and Reinforcement Learning.
 In a long term, I want to contribute with Medicine and Astronomy areas using DS & AI as solution tools.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rafaelcoelho1409)